DataDog/hiring-engineers/answers.md

 * Take a snapshot of your `test.support.random` graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification

->Answer: click on the camera icon on the top right of the graph and type @person
+>Answer: click on the camera icon on the top right of the graph will get you a screenshot of the current graph, draw a box on the graph and type mesage @your_email, then the screenshot will be sent to your email address.
 <img src="https://github.com/jinmei612/datadog_screenshots/blob/master/upload/notification.png" />